Miso with dashi in it | Where flavor meets flavor!

 - 1 medium 4 1/8” long green onions sliced diagonally into ½” pieces

-- Squeeze out the water from the wakame and add them to your bowl
+- Squeeze out the water from the wakame and add it to your bowl.

-- Boil water, in a water heater is the easiest, and pour it over the ingredients, then stir
+- Boil water (in a kettle is the easiest) and pour it over the ingredients, then stir.

-- Simmer for 2 to 3 minutes before serving.
+- Let it sit for 2 to 3 minutes before serving.

-If you are interested in miso products with dashi in them, here are a few that are recommended.
+If you’re interested in miso products with dashi in them, here are a few that I recommend.

-This organic miso dashi paste contains five types of dashi:
+This organic miso dashi paste contains 5 types of dashi:

 It has a deep miso flavor that comes from a long fermentation process.
-It has all-natural ingredients and it is great for making soup.
+This organic miso paste has all-natural ingredients and is great for making soup!

 Customers say this miso soup paste is delicious.
 It’s great for using in soups and it’s essentially miso with dashi infused in it as well:

 The seasoning is made by combining fermenting soybeans with salt and koji (the fungus Aspergillus oryzae).
-Rice, barley and seaweed and other ingredients are thrown in.
+Rice, barley, seaweed, and other ingredients are thrown in.

 Miso is known for being high in protein and rich in vitamins.

-Dashi is a simple broth that is prepared by heating water containing kombu (edible kelp) and kezurikatsuo (shavings of katsuobushi, preserved fermented skipjack or bonito) to near boiling.
+Dashi is a simple broth that’s prepared by heating water containing kombu (edible kelp) and kezurikatsuo (shavings of katsuobushi, preserved fermented skipjack, or bonito) to near-boiling.

 The resulting liquid is then strained.
-The katsuobushi and kombu help give it a savory umami flavor which characterizes many Japanese dishes.
+The katsuobushi and kombu help give it a savory umami flavor that characterizes many Japanese dishes.

 So if you like a nice cup of miso soup, you really can’t do without dashi.

 There are several different types of miso.
-They differ in taste due to the ingredients and time they are left to ferment.
+They differ in taste due to the ingredients and time they’re left to ferment.

-- White Miso: White miso is made from soybeans and a lot of rice.
-It is fermented to produce a light sweet taste that is great for soups, dressings, and marinades.
+- White miso: White miso is made from soybeans and a lot of rice.
+It’s fermented to produce a light sweet taste that’s great for soups, dressings, and marinades.

-- Red Miso: Red miso is made from soybeans, barley, and various grains.
-It has a rich umami flavor that is great for marinating meats and flavoring hearty soups and stews.
+- Red miso: Red miso is made from soybeans, barley, and various grains.
+It has a rich umami flavor that’s great for marinating meats and flavoring hearty soups and stews.

 - Awase: Awase is a mix of red and white miso.
 It can be used in all types of Japanese cuisine.

-Barley miso is made from soybeans and grains to create a flavor that is great for flavoring soups and vegetables.
+Barley miso is made from soybeans and grains to create a flavor that’s great for flavoring soups and vegetables.

-Miso that is mixed with dashi comes in the form of a soup which is absolutely delicious with green onions and tofu added.
+Miso that’s mixed with dashi comes in the form of a soup that’s absolutely delicious with green onions and tofu added.

-Miso does not necessarily have to be used in soup.
-In fact, it doesn’t have to be cooked at all.
+Miso doesn’t necessarily have to be used in soup.
+In fact, it doesn’t have to be cooked at all!

-If you are looking for ways to incorporate healthy and delicious miso into your recipes, here are some ideas.
+If you’re looking for ways to incorporate healthy and delicious miso into your recipes, here are some ideas:

-- Glazes and Marinades: Miso can also work well as a glaze or marinade for a variety of meats.
-You will need to dilute it with water, butter, vinegar, or some sort of sauce.
-Once you combine ingredients, it will work to flavor chicken, pork, and other types of meat.
+- Glazes and marinades: Miso can also work well as a glaze or marinade for a variety of meats.
+You’ll need to dilute it with water, butter, vinegar, or some sort of sauce.
+Once you combine the ingredients, it’ll work to flavor chicken, pork, and other types of meat.

-- Mix it into Stir-Fries: Miso is also terrific when added into stir-fries.
-It gives the dish a great umami flavor.
+- Stir-fries: Miso is also terrific when added into stir-fries.
+It gives the dish a great umami flavor!

 While dashi is commonly associated with miso soup, it can be used in a variety of applications.

 In addition to being used as the base for other kinds of soup, it also makes a flavorful poaching liquid.
-It can be used to poach eggs for example.
+For example, it can be used to poach eggs.

-Dashi also be added to vinaigrettes that can be used on a salad or added to dips.
+Plus, dashi can be added to vinaigrettes, which can be used on salads or added to dips.

 Because dashi is rich in vitamins and minerals, it also makes a soothing elixir.
 When warmed, it can be used to aid digestion and soothe sore throats.